Caraveo/Prometheus/README.md

 # Prometheus - 3D Model Generator

-A beautiful macOS application that uses OpenAI Shap-E to generate 3D models from text prompts or images.
+A beautiful native macOS application (optimized for Apple Silicon M-Series chips) that uses OpenAI Shap-E to generate 3D models from text prompts or images, with optional PBR material generation.

 ## What It Does

-Prometheus is a native macOS app that brings the power of OpenAI's Shap-E 3D generation to your desktop.
+Prometheus is a native macOS app optimized for Apple Silicon (M1, M2, M3, M4) that brings the power of OpenAI's Shap-E 3D generation to your desktop.
 With a beautiful SwiftUI interface, you can:

 - **Generate 3D models from text descriptions** - Simply describe what you want and get a 3D model
 - **Convert images to 3D models** - Upload an image and transform it into a 3D object
+- **Generate PBR materials** - Optional material generation creates albedo, roughness, metallic, and bump maps for your models
-- **Export in standard formats** - Models are saved as PLY files compatible with Blender, MeshLab, and other 3D software
+- **Export in standard formats** - Models are saved as PLY files and USDZ files (for iPhone/Vision Pro compatibility)
+- **Native Apple Silicon performance** - Optimized for M-Series chips with MPS (Metal Performance Shaders) acceleration

 The app uses a Python backend powered by OpenAI Shap-E, providing state-of-the-art text-to-3D and image-to-3D generation capabilities.
+Material generation is powered by MaterialAnything for high-quality PBR textures.

 ## Examples